|PH111L - Physics I Lab|

 Office: Room DL102 Phone: 872-6025 Box: 182

-For this experiment, the purpose is to determine if linear momentum was conserved for three different collisions.
+For this experiment, there are two tasks: 1) Determine if linear momentum was conserved for two different collision arrangements; and 2) Determine the type of collision for the case where the carts do not stick together.
+The two arrangements should have one where the carts bounce off and one where the carts stick together after the collision.
+Perform a levelness test and determine the acceleration of the track with a collision between the carts.
 Remember to do all of the curve fits in Logger Pro.
 Use only the position vs. time graphs, not the velocity vs. time graphs for your calculations.
 Include, at a minimum, three graphs: one levelness test (placed in the Analysis section), one sample data graph with NO curve fits on it showing both carts (placed in the Procedure section), and one sample graph showing at least one curve fit on each cart (placed in the Analysis section).
 Do NOT average all of the trials together because they are not the same.
 The uncertainty in the mass should be estimated and the uncertainty in the velocity should be determined by Logger Pro as the uncertainty of the slopes of your line fits.
 Remember to propagate the uncertainties through all of your calculations for the momentum before the collision and after.
 If the two values overlap within experimental uncertainty, then momentum was conserved.
 If they do not overlap, then momentum was not conserved.
 In the analysis section, be sure that you list explicitly the values you obtained from each data file.
 You do not need to show how you got each one, but you must list all of the values that you used.

 The coefficient of restitution and percentage change, while instructive are NOT required, they are optional for you.
-However, choose one trial and determine if kinetic energy was conserved or not.
+However, for the arrangement where the carts bounce off each other after the collision, choose one trial and determine if kinetic energy was conserved or not.
 Compute the total kinetic energy before the collision (with uncertainty!) and compare it to the total kinetic energy after the collision.
 If they are the same within uncertainty, then kinetic energy was conserved and you had an elastic collision.
 If not, then you had an inelastic collision.

 Lab Report Format